 Crude Oil Map with Refineries

 World demand for crude oil is expected to grow in the coming decades.
-According to the International Energy Agency (IEA) report World Energy Outlook 2019, global oil demand will increase 9% by 2040, from 94.8 million b/d to 106.3 million b/d.
-The combined demand growth from China and India of 8.2 million b/d is equal to 70% of the projected world demand increase from 2017 to 2040.
+According to the International Energy Agency (IEA) report World Energy Outlook 2020, global oil demand will increase 7% by 2040, from 97.9 million b/d to 104.1 million b/d.
+The combined demand growth from China and India is 8.3 million b/d.

 Canada’s Oil Imports

 Despite having the world’s third-largest oil reserves, Canada imports oil from foreign suppliers.
-Currently, more than half the oil used in Quebec and Atlantic Canada is imported from foreign sources including the U.S., Algeria, Saudi Arabia, Venezuela, Nigeria, and Norway.
-In 2018, Canada spent $19.4 billion to import foreign oil.
-Canada imported more than 593,000 b/d of oil in 2018.
+Currently, more than half the oil used in Quebec and Atlantic Canada is imported from foreign sources including the U.S., Saudi Arabia, Russian Federation, United Kingdom, Azerbaijan, Nigeria and Ivory Coast.
+In 2019, Canada spent $18.9 billion to import foreign oil.
+Canada imported more than 660,000 b/d of oil in 2019.

 Canada’s natural gas producers supply natural gas to markets in Canada and export natural gas to the U.S.